BYU-FROST-Lab/seatrac-ros2/README.md

 	* seatrac_calibration_and_settings: A terminal program to change settings and calibrate a beacon before launch.
 Call `ros2 run seatrac calibration_and_settings` to use.

 * seatrac_interfaces - A package with 4 interfaces:
 	* ModemSend   -  instructs the beacon to send acoustic messages.
-Related topic is modem_send.
 	* ModemRec    -  returned when an acoustic signal is received.
-Related topic is modem_rec.
 	* ModemStatus -  returned when a status message is received.
-Related topic is modem_status.
 	* ModemCmdUpdate - captures short status and error codes.
-Related topic is modem_cmd_update.

 ## Usage